Ax-Schanuel and strong minimality for the $j$-function: Strongly minimal sets in -reducts of

-\begin{remark} In general, all types in $\mathcal{K}_{E_j}$ are determined by formulas of the above form and their negations.
-In particular, every formula is equivalent to a Boolean combination of existential formulas in $\mathcal{K}_{E_j}$ and hence its theory is nearly model complete. \end{remark}
+\begin{remark} In general, all types in $\K$ are determined by formulas of the form $\varphi_{U,N}$ and their negations.
+In particular, every formula is equivalent to a Boolean combination of existential formulas in $\K$ and hence its theory is near model complete.
+In \cite[\S 4]{Aslanyan-adequate-predim} we gave an axiomatisation of $\Th(K)$. \end{remark}

-\begin{theorem} If $\bar{a}\leq K$ then $\acl(C(\bar{a})) = C(\bar{a})^{\alg}.$ \end{theorem} \begin{proof} It suffices to prove that for $\bar{a}\leq K$ we have $\acl(\bar{a})\subseteq C(\bar{a})^{\alg}$.
+\begin{theorem} If $\bar{a}\leq \K$ then $\acl(C(\bar{a})) = C(\bar{a})^{\alg}.$ \end{theorem} \begin{proof} It suffices to prove that for $\bar{a}\leq \K$ we have $\acl(\bar{a})\subseteq C(\bar{a})^{\alg}$.
 Assume $b\in \acl(\bar{a})$.
 Then $d(b/\bar{a})=0$ and $\tp(b/\bar{a})$ is determined by existential formulas $\varphi_{U,N}(y)$.
-Since $b\in \acl(\bar{a})$, some formula $\varphi_{U,N}(y) \in \tp(b/\bar{a})$ has finitely many realisations in $\mathcal{K}_{E_j}$.
+Since $b\in \acl(\bar{a})$, some formula $\varphi_{U,N}(y) \in \tp(b/\bar{a})$ has finitely many realisations in $\K$.